jurriaan/aico/README.md

 ## Addons: Extending `aico`

+You can extend `aico` with custom commands using a simple addon system, making it easy to create custom workflows.

+### Creating Your Own Addon

-You can extend `aico` with custom commands using a simple addon system.
-An addon can be any executable script (e.g., a shell script, Python file, or compiled binary), making the system highly flexible.
+An addon can be any executable script (e.g., a shell script, Python file) that meets three simple requirements:

-`aico` discovers addons by searching for executables in the following directories, in order of precedence:

-1.  **Project-level addons**: `./.aico/addons/`
-2.  **User-level addons**: `~/.config/aico/addons/`

-Addons are discovered at runtime and listed in `aico --help`.
-To provide a description for your addon, make sure it prints a single line of help text when executed with a `--usage` flag.
+1. It must be placed in an addon directory (`./.aico/addons/` for project-specific or `~/.config/aico/addons/` for global).
+2. It must be executable (`chmod +x my-addon`).
+3. It must respond to a `--usage` flag by printing a single line of help text.

+The best way to learn how to write an addon is to inspect the examples provided in this repository.

+### Example Addons

 The repository includes two addons that serve as practical examples: